-This tea sampler contains five tea blends made from organic tea leaves, herbs, and raw cane sugar in a convenient dissolvable tablet form.
-They’ll receive 25 tea drops total in flavors like blueberry acai and rose earl grey packed in a rustic wooden box.
+This tea sampler contains five tea blends made from organic tea leaves and herbs in a convenient dissolvable tablet form.
+You can choose a gift box container either 3 varieties of unsweetened teas or 5 varieties of sweetened teas packed in a rustic, reusable wooden box.
 Parents can drop one into a mug of hot water and let it dissolve for an instant cup of tea to savor—no bags, special tools, sweetener, or other ingredients required!

 This travel mug has a push button that’s easy to use one-handed and a leak- and spill-proof lid so parents don’t need to worry about hot coffee or tea getting everywhere if it happens to get knocked over or tossed into a diaper bag or stroller basket.
 Insulated stainless steel keeps drinks hot for hours, which new parents will appreciate when the baby's schedule doesn’t allow them to finish a cup in one sitting.

 However, during our tests, we found this mug was a bit inconvenient to wash as the bottle isn't dishwasher-safe, so it's a better choice for those parents who are used to washing some dishes by hand.

 Capacity: 12 or 16 ounces | Material: Stainless steel and BPA-free plastic | Dishwasher Safe: Lid only | Warranty: Limited lifetime